LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 ---
 The LivePerson Customer Support Policy is designed to provide assistance with maximizing the value of your LivePerson products.
 LivePerson Customer Support provides 24x7 coverage via chat and e-mail, as well as a wealth of self-service resources in the Knowledge Center.
 This document outlines LivePerson's support features, processes, and procedures for engaging with the LivePerson Customer Support team.

-This policy does not cover third party services, products or technology, which are subject to the support commitments offered by the applicable third party provider
+This policy does not cover third-party services, products or technology, which are subject to the support commitments offered by the applicable third-party provider

 ## Definitions